|

 hurting or afraid, our first instinct is to swoop him up and hug him.
 With mill

-survivors, as with any unfamiliar animal, this isn't a great idea.
-Remember,
+and trauma survivors, as with any unfamiliar animal, this isn't a great idea.

-what little physical contact mill dogs receive is likely unpleasant, if not
+Remember, what little physical contact mill dogs receive is likely unpleasant,

-downright painful.
-They are often jerked from their cages by the scruff of
+if not downright painful.
+They are often jerked from their cages by the scruff

 auction block.
 If the dogs resist, bark, or struggle, they are likely to be